alexharri/animation-editor/README.md

 Not much yet.

 The core of the editor and its main features are approaching stability, but the project is still incredibly inaccessible.
-The learning curve is very steep and there is no way to save your changes permanently (the project uses localstorage).
+The learning curve is very steep and there is no way to save your changes permanently.

 What I can offer you is a glimpse into the future.
 Take a look at the features below and marvel at the feature you may, or may not, be able to use months and years from now!